ctfpilot/ctfp/README.md

 Challenge updates are handled through the Git repository containing the challenges.

-If a challenges slug has been changed, you need to remove the old slug from the configuration file, and add the new slug.
+If a challenge's slug has been changed, you need to remove the old slug from the configuration file, and add the new slug.
 For this, follow the [Deploying a new challenge](#deploying-a-new-challenge) guide.

 #### Deploying a page

-To deploy a new page to CTFd, you will need to add the page to a Git repository that should be formatted using the [CTF Pilot's Challenges Template](https://github.com/ctfpilot/challenges-template), and build using the [CTF Pilot's Challenge Toolkit](https://github.com/ctfpilot/challenge-toolkit) and [CTF Pilot's Page Schema](https://github.com/ctfpilot/page-schema).
+To deploy a new page to CTFd, you will need to add the page to a Git repository that should be formatted using the [CTF Pilot's Challenges Template](https://github.com/ctfpilot/challenges-template), and built using the [CTF Pilot's Challenge Toolkit](https://github.com/ctfpilot/challenge-toolkit) and [CTF Pilot's Page Schema](https://github.com/ctfpilot/page-schema).

 In the configuration file, you will need to add the page under the `Pages configuration` section.